Emily Maitlis facts for kids

 During 2005, Maitlis appeared as the question-master on the game show The National Lottery: Come And Have A Go.
 She was a regular presenter on the BBC News Channel for a decade between 2006 and 2016, alongside Ben Brown and Jon Sopel.
 She also presented BBC Breakfast and from May 2006 until July 2007 presented STORYFix on BBC News, a light-hearted look at the week's news set to up-beat music.
 In July 2007, she was appointed as a contributing editor to The Spectator magazine, an unpaid post.
 This had been approved by her immediate manager, the head of BBC Television News Peter Horrocks, but the decision was subsequently overturned by his superior, the BBC News director Helen Boaden.
 In 2012, Maitlis presented the US 2012 election coverage on BBC One and the BBC News Channel alongside David Dimbleby, when incumbent US President Barack Obama and Mitt Romney were fighting for the presidency of the US.
 In 2016, she presented a news discussion programme called This Week's World on BBC Two, late afternoon on Saturdays.

 Maitlis was a main presenter of Newsnight on BBC Two, alongside Kirsty Wark and Emma Barnett.
 She first joined the programme as a relief presenter in 2006, working her way up to be lead anchor of the programme following the departure of Evan Davis in 2018.
 After each show, before bed, she answered emails from viewers.
 In April 2019, she published Airhead: The Imperfect Art of Making News, a book describing how television news is produced.
+As of 2019 she was the only Newsnight presenter not to have attended a private school.

 .....
 The interview was broadcast on the BBC's Newsnight programme on 16 November 2019.
 Due in part to the disastrous fallout from Prince Andrew's performance during this interview, he resigned from his royal duties.
-In February 2020, her interview with Prince Andrew won Interview of the Year and Scoop of the Year awards at the 2020 RTS Television Journalism Awards, with Maitlis making one of two dramas based on the interview released in 2024.

 In 2019, Maitlis was amongst the highest paid BBC news and current affairs staff, receiving a salary between £260,000-£264,999.
 From 2020, Maitlis presented the BBC podcast, Americast, with Jon Sopel, the BBC's North America editor.
 The podcasts originally focused on the 2020 election and contain analysis as well as an array of interviews from across the political scene.
-Americast received positive reviews and performed well becoming one of UK's most listened to podcast of any genre.
+Americast received positive reviews and performed well, becoming one of UK's most listened to podcast of any genre.

 Post BBC career

-The News Agents, a daily podcast from Global Media presented by Maitlis, Jon Sopel, and Lewis Goodall was launched on 30 August 2022.
+The News Agents, a daily podcast from Global Media presented by Maitlis, Jon Sopel, and Lewis Goodall, was launched on 30 August 2022.
 The opening edition, titled Trump – Prison or President?, focused on the FBI investigation into Donald Trump's handling of presidential documents, with Anthony Scaramucci, the former White House Director of Communications, appearing as a guest.

 In May 2023, Maitlis was featured in a two-part Channel 4 documentary called Andrew: The Problem Prince; which explores the events leading up to Prince Andrew's infamous Newsnight interview of 2019.
-In November 2023, Maitlis was named as an executive producer on A Very Royal Scandal with Maitlis being played by Ruth Wilson and Michael Sheen as Prince Andrew.

 Personal life